 Glen Matlock joins as bassist.
 Matlock had been working in Malcolm McLaren’s shop ‘Let It Rock’.
 Where Steve and Paul would often hang-out; pestering Malcolm to take an interest in their band.

-The Pistols begin to play live regularly throughout London and Britain.
+The Pistols begin to play live regularly throughout London and UK.
 They also play their first shows abroad in Paris.

 Sex Pistols sign to EMI and release their debut single ‘Anarchy in the UK‘.